adefiqri12/ironwarden/README.md

    ```

 3. **Run the Application**
-   To launch the password manager, use:
+   To launch the password manager, run the command :
    ```bash
    python app/main.py
    ```

----

 ### Creating an Executable (.exe) for Windows